franzenzenhofer/f19n-obtrusive-livetest/privacy.md

 does not send any data somewhere

-does not have any analytics installed
+does not have any analytics within the app

+on the chrome app store install page google analytics is enabled